 Rockland County Robbery Lawyer

 Robberies are some of the most common felony-level cases seen in New York’s criminal courts.
-Given how frequently this charge is levied, it is important how New York Penal Law treats robbery, including how a robbery charge can change depending on the use of a weapon or the involvement of two or more alleged perpetrators.
+Given how frequently this charge is levied, it is important how New York Penal Law treats robbery, including how a charge can change depending on the use of a weapon or the involvement of two or more alleged perpetrators.

 A Rockland County robbery lawyer could help you better understand your charges, develop a strategy tailored to your specific circumstances, and put that strategy into effect in court.
-In the process, your dedicated criminal defense attorney could help you pursue your individual goals and fight back against the charges at every opportunity.
+In the process, your dedicated theft attorney could help you pursue your individual goals and fight back against the charges at every opportunity.

 The concept of robbery is an easy one to understand.
 In short, it is illegal for a person to take property from another through the use of force.
 To that end, New York Penal Law §160.00 states that a robbery is a theft that involves the use of force or the threat of force.

-Potential Consequences for Rockland County Robberies
+Potential Jail Time for Rockland County Robberies

 A felony is any crime for which a convicted defendant may be sent to prison for a term in excess of one year.
 In addition, for any violent Class B felony, there is a mandatory minimum penalty of five years in prison.
 The maximums in these cases can rise to as many as 25 years.
-For this reason, it is often vital that citizens facing any type of robbery charge take the accusations seriously and take precautions to prevent a conviction, such as by enlisting an experienced robbery lawyer in Rockland County to help with their case.
+For this reason, it is often vital that citizens facing any type of robbery charge take the accusations seriously and take precautions to prevent a conviction, such as by enlisting an experienced lawyer in Rockland County to help with their case.

-What a Rockland Country Robbery Attorney Could Do to Help
+Speak with a Rockland Country Robbery Attorney

-If you are charged with any form of robbery, you may have questions regarding why you were charged with a felony-level crime for what seemed like a minor theft.
+If you are charged with any form of robbery, you may have questions regarding why you were charged and how to proceed.
 You may also not understand why your robbery charge was upgraded to a second or first-degree offense.
 A Rockland County robbery lawyer could help clear up this confusion and form a coherent and thorough defense.
 Every case is unique, and every person enters the court with different goals.
 Regardless of your aims, a qualified attorney could work with you to ensure your rights are protected in court.
 Contact the Law Offices of Jeffrey Lichtman today to schedule a consultation.